KenanP996/ReportApp25/README.md

 ReportApp25 is a single-page operations dashboard that will help regional managers coordinate electronics donation pickups across Canada.
 The backend will be powered by FlightPHP and MySQL, while the frontend uses vanilla JavaScript, Bootstrap 5, and Chart.js.

-This repository currently reflects Milestone 2 of the project plan: the static SPA from Milestone 1 plus a MySQL schema, PDO-backed DAO layer, and CRUD REST endpoints for the five core entities.
+This repository currently reflects Milestone 3 of the project plan: the static SPA from Milestone 1, a MySQL schema and DAO layer from Milestone 2, plus service-layer validation, presentation routes, and OpenAPI documentation.

 ## Repository Layout